Aashish-with-kumar/Covid-19-Analysis/README.md

 # Covid-19-Analysis

-COVID-19 Data Analysis and Visualization Project
-Is project ka aim hai COVID-19 ke impact ko samajhna aur analyze karna, real-world data ka use karte hue.
-Project me daily confirmed cases, recoveries, deaths, aur vaccination data ko analyze kiya gaya hai.
-Tools jaise Python (Pandas, NumPy, Matplotlib), SQL, aur Jupyter Notebook ka use karke insights aur visualizations create kiye gaye hain.
+The aim of this project is to understand and analyze the impact of COVID-19 using real-world data.
+The project focuses on analyzing daily confirmed cases, recoveries, deaths, and vaccination data.
+Insights and visualizations have been created using tools such as Python (Pandas, NumPy, Matplotlib), SQL, and Jupyter Notebook.

 Key Objectives:

-1. COVID-19 ke cases aur trends ka analysis.
+1. Analysis of COVID-19 cases and trends.

-2. Countries ke beech infection aur mortality rates ka comparison.
+2. Comparison of infection and mortality rates between countries.

-3. Vaccination campaigns ka effect samajhna.

-4. Data ko graphs aur charts ke through visualize karna.

-Project ka output real-time insights aur trends provide karta hai jo pandemic se related decision-making aur planning ke liye helpful ho sakte hain.

----

-Aap isse customize kar ke apne analysis aur tools ke specifics add kar sakte hain!
+3. Understanding the impact of vaccination campaigns.

+4. Visualizing data through graphs and charts.

+The project's output provides real-time insights and trends that can be useful for pandemic-related decision-making and planning.